macropay-solutions/laravel-crud-wizard-free/README.md

 # laravel-crud-wizard-free

-This is a stripped down untested version from the paid tested version [Laravel crud wizard](https://github.com/macropay-solutions/laravel-lumen-crud-wizard)
+This is a stripped down untested version from the paid tested version [Laravel crud wizard](https://github.com/macropay-solutions/laravel-lumen-crud-wizard) (Tested on laravel/lumen 8, laravel 9, laravel 10 and it should work also on laravel 11).

 ## Install